angela-laien/angela-laien/README.md

 </br>
 - 🌱 I’m currently learning data visualization with D3.js
 </br>
-- ⚡ Fun fact: I’m temporarily working at the Kaiser San Francisco Covid19 Vaccination Center 12 hours a day and 4 days a week as a patient registrar.
+- ⚡ Fun fact: I’m temporarily working at the Kaiser San Francisco Covid Vaccination Center 12 hours a day 4 days a week as a patient registrar.

 ### Languages and Tools: